Support and Services for Temporary Foreign Workers

 - Assistance with application for a PEI health card

-- Referral to, or advice on, CCB, GST/HST returns, and Canada Revenue Agency matters
+- Referral to, or advice on, tax benefit programs and other Canada Revenue Agency matters

-- Assistance with translation services for driver's licenses and other documents, and interpretation services where necessary
+- Help with translation services for driver's licenses and other documents, and interpretation services where necessary

-- Advising on process for new work permit or extensions via information and instruction form the Immigration, Refugees and Citizenship Canada (IRCC) website
+- Advice on the process of obtaining a new work permit or extensions via information and instruction form the Immigration, Refugees and Citizenship Canada (IRCC) website

-- Providing information on online practice materials for English language, as well as referral for language tutors through PEIANC's English-as-an-Additional-Language Tutor Program, and information on the International English Language Testing System (IELTS)
+- Information on online practice materials for English language, referral for language tutors through PEIANC's English-as-an-Additional-Language Tutor Program, and information on the International English Language Testing System (IELTS)

-- Sharing information on TFW and other employment rights and laws, and other services as needed
+- Information on TFW and other employment rights and laws, and other services as needed

 Services for Employers

-This Settlement Worker will meet with employers and workers individually or in group settings to answer questions and relay pertinent workplace information.
-PEIANC will arrange interpreters for employers as needed to ensure TFWs with language barriers are fully aware of health and safety regulations, and workplace duties.
-The Settlement Worker will provide an overview of the LMIA process and direct employers to the IRCC and Service Canada websites for more detailed information and specific application steps.
+Settlement workers meet with employers and workers individually or in group settings to answer questions and relay applicable workplace information.
+PEIANC will arrange interpreters for employers as needed to ensure TFWs with language barriers are fully aware of health and safety regulations and workplace duties.
+Settlement workers will provide an overview of the Labour Market Impact Assessment (LMIA) process and direct employers to the IRCC and Service Canada websites for more detailed information and specific application steps.

-Cooper Institute, a PEI development centre for popular education and research, has been working for several years on building knowledge about the issues surrounding the Temporary Foreign Worker Program in PEI.
-To learn more about their research and findings, and public education workshops and forums, visit the Cooper Institute website.
+Cooper Institute, a PEI public education and community development centre, is working on building knowledge about the issues surrounding the Temporary Foreign Worker Program in PEI.
+The Institute has developed several guides for migrant workers living and working in PEI.
+In addition to English, some of the guides are also available in Spanish and Simplified Chinese.
+To find those guides, and learn more about the Institute's research, findings, and public education workshops and forums, visit the Cooper Institute website.